-As demand dropped, the average hourly jet card price fell to $11,165 per hour, including fuel surcharges and tax
+As demand drops, the average hourly rate for jet cards fell to $11,165 per hour, including fuel surcharges and tax.

 Here’s some good news for jet card flyers.
 Jet card pricing is finally coming down, dropping 5.2% from December 2022.

 It marks the first time hourly rates have decreased since the second half of 2020.
 That’s when the CARES Act removed the 7.5% Federal Excise Tax.

 Rates for jets were only down 4.3% as turboprop hourly rates fell 12.7%.

 The turboprop rates were partially pulled down by Wheels Up’s new King Air Connect program, which reduced capped hourly rates by 15-17% but is limited to east of the Mississippi.

 The average Fixed/Capped Rate, Guaranteed Availability Jet Card pricing also beat On-Demand Charter rates (Dynamic Pricing) in eight of the 12 flight scenarios week track.

 Other good news: The number of Peak Days also continued their downward trend.